Fairfield (Vic.)

 Fairfield has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 35 projects likely affecting the region.
-Notable initiatives include Alphington Village, Paper House Alphington, Samma Place, Ivanhoe, and Fairfield Station Precinct Redevelopment.
-The following list details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 35 projects that may impact this region.
+Notable projects include Alphington Village, Paper House Alphington, Samma Place, Ivanhoe, and Fairfield Station Precinct Redevelopment.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.